 Understand, measure, and manage brand relationships to develop brand love, increase brand loyalty, expand brand’s lifetime value and increase overall profitability

-Read this book if you want to understand how consumers think and feel about your brand and what they do and say about your brand.
+Read this book if you want to understand how consumers think and feel about your brand and what they say and do with your brand.
 The book outlines how to measure, and manage brand relationships to develop brand love, increase brand loyalty, expand brand’s lifetime value, and increasing overall profitability.

 A brand has a value that goes well beyond the value of products or services offered on the market.
 It provides consumers something to identify with, relate to, and define themselves against.
 Establishing a positive and strong relationship with consumers leads to willingness to pay a price premiums, lower churn rates, higher brand loyalty, positive word of mouth, higher consumer lifetime value, higher profit, and ultimately higher total shareholder return.
 As such, branding is a topic of foremost concern to top executives, managers and anyone else involved with marketing, branding and communications.